5 Ways to Design the First Page of an eCommerce Site for Increased Sales

 That said, Amazon does do a relatively good job of showing off only high-quality visuals.
 Organizationally, though, it’s a bit of a mess.
 Because it’s such a well-known and trusted brand, it can get away with this sort of image overload.

-For your own purposes, I’d strongly advise not designing ecommerce stores with this sort of haphazard and overwhelming layout of products and ads.
+For your own purposes, even though Amazon converts visitors into more customers really well, I’d strongly advise not designing eCommerce stores with this sort of haphazard and overwhelming layout of products and ads.
 Images should convey the message you want your brand to send to customers; not just be a vehicle to increase the potential amount of products bought from the store.

 4. Use Color to Convey Urgency and Scarcity